Gib-G/Unity-platformer-workshop/README.md

 # Unity-platformer-workshop

-A simple Unity platformer made for a practical class with a special focus on game feel and game design.
+A simple Unity platformer made for practical classes.

-The main goal of this class was to produce a good playing experience within the platformer by offering pleasing controls, as well as lively feedbacks for the player (simple special effects, animations, sound effects, etc...).
+- Branch `v1` (this branch) contains the first version of the game.
+- Branch `v2` holds the second version of the game.
+In this version, I added an Arduino extension to the game, as well as another level to go with it.
+Check out [this README]() to discover version 2.

+- `*-builds` branches contain Windows and WebGL builds for each version of the game.
+- The `v1-demo` branch holds a WebGL build of version 1, available for you to play thanks to GitHub pages (link bellow).
+- Other branches are unstable/unrelevant development branches.

 <img src="./level_1.png" alt="Level 1">

+# Version 1

+The first version of the game was made for a course on game feel and game design. <br>
+The main goal was to produce a good playing experience within the platformer by offering pleasing controls, as well as lively feedbacks for the player (simple special effects, animations, sound effects, etc...).

-More explicit directives for this class included:
+More explicit directives for this project included:

 <ul>
   <li>Implementing our own game physics management and collision detection systems (without using advanced tools provided by Unity).</li>